bestdpf/perm_oj/Readme.txt

 Report Bugs:
-the software is still under tested now, so if you have any questions email to pengfeituan@gmail.com
+the software is still under tested now, so if you have any questions email to pengfeituan at gmail dot com